walkerchiu/nextjs-starter-kit-with-typescript/README.md

-# Next Starter with TypeScript and TailwindCSS
+# Next.js Starter Kit with TypeScript

 ## Get Started For IDE